adilmoujahid/Blog/content/2014/schelling-model.md

 You can see from the plot above that for very small similarity thresholds, we get very high segregation (defined by the mean similarity ratio).
 For example, for a similarity threshold of 0.3, we got a mean similarity ratio of 0.75.
 We could confirm quantitatively that what we see at the macro level may not in fact represent what's going down in the micro level.

-#5.
-Agent-based models
-The Schelling model described above is part of a large class of computational models called Agent-based models.
-Agent-based models are used to assess the effects of autonomous agents (i.e. individuals, groups or objects) on the overall system.
-These models need 3 parameters: 1) Agents, 2) Behavior (rules), 3) Metrics at the aggregated level.
-In the Schelling model, the agents are the people living in the city, the behavior is the house moving based on the similarity ratio and the metrics at the aggregated level is the similarity ratio.

-Agent-based models are very powerful analytical tools that can be used in situations in which designing experiments is not feasible or very expensive.
-These models have a wide range of applications in the social sciences, computer science, economics and business.

 #6.
-Conclusion
+Wrap-up

-In this post, we introduced one example of agent-based models called Schelling segregation model and we implemented the same in the Python programming language.
+In this article, we've introduced one example of agent-based models called, the Schelling segregation model, and we implemented it in Python.
 This very simple model helped us understand a very complex phenomena, namely segregation in multi-ethnics cities.
-We could show that very high segregation level in these cities does not necessarily translate into intolerance at the individual level.
+We could show that a very high segregation level in these cities doesn't necessarily translate into intolerance at the individual level.

+All source code from this post can be found in this [github repository](https://github.com/adilmoujahid/schelling_simulations).

 #References
 https://www.coursera.org/course/modelthinking